dwsmith1983/hadoop_spark_docker/README.md

 2. On the manager node, launch the docker compose file with the same deploy command but change the `<file.yml>` and `<name of network>`.

+## Hadoop and Spark on Local Cluster
+Will add later

 # Shutting Down the Cluster
 1. Get a list of the running services with `docker service ls`.
 2. Then run `docker service rm <name, name, ...>` to rm the service.